ryantd42/NY-Legislative-Git/2023/S7086B-2023/bill.md

- day  of  each  month, all fines, penalties and forfeitures collected for violations of this chapter or rules, regulations, local  laws  or  ordi- nances  adopted  thereunder under judgment of any town or village court, shall be paid over by such court to the comptroller of the state, with a statement accompanying the same, setting forth the action or  proceeding
+ day  of  each  month, all fines, penalties and forfeitures collected for violations of this chapter or rules, regulations, local  laws  or  ordi- nances  adopted  thereunder under judgment of any town or village court,

   EXPLANATION--Matter in ITALICS (underscored) is new; matter in brackets [ ] is old law to be omitted.
-  LBD11358-02-4
+  LBD11358-04-4
- S. 7086--A  2
+ S. 7086--B  2

- in  which  such  moneys  were  collected,  the name and residence of the defendant, the nature of the offense, and the fines and penalty imposed.
+ shall be paid over by such court to the comptroller of the state, with a statement accompanying the same, setting forth the action or  proceeding in  which  such  moneys  were  collected,  the name and residence of the defendant, the nature of the offense, and the fines and penalty imposed.
  The  comptroller  shall  pay  these  funds into the [general fund of the state] CONSERVATION FUND TO THE CREDIT OF THE  CONSERVATION  ENFORCEMENT ACCOUNT  ESTABLISHED PURSUANT TO SUBDIVISION (K) OF SECTION EIGHTY-THREE OF THE STATE FINANCE LAW.
   § 2.
 Section 83 of the state finance law is amended by  adding  a  new subdivision (k) to read as follows:
   (K)  ALL  MONEYS, REVENUE, AND INTEREST THEREON RECEIVED AND COLLECTED PURSUANT TO TITLES NINETEEN,  TWENTY-ONE  AND  TWENTY-SEVEN  OF  ARTICLE SEVENTY-ONE  OF  THE  ENVIRONMENTAL  CONSERVATION  LAW,  AND PURSUANT TO SECTION 71-0211 OF THE ENVIRONMENTAL CONSERVATION LAW, OTHER THAN  THOSE AMOUNTS  PRESCRIBED  BY  LAW  TO  BE DIRECTED INTO OTHER FUNDS, SHALL BE DEPOSITED IN A SPECIAL ACCOUNT WITHIN THE CONSERVATION FUND TO BE  KNOWN AS  THE  CONSERVATION  ENFORCEMENT ACCOUNT.
 ALL OF SUCH MONEYS, REVENUES AND INTEREST SHALL BE  AVAILABLE  TO  THE  DEPARTMENT  OF  ENVIRONMENTAL CONSERVATION,  PURSUANT  TO  APPROPRIATION,  EXCLUSIVELY FOR FUNDING THE ENFORCEMENT OF THE ENVIRONMENTAL CONSERVATION LAW, INCLUDING FUNDING FOR SCIENTISTS, ENVIRONMENTAL LAW ENFORCEMENT OFFICERS, ATTORNEYS,  ADMINIS- TRATIVE  SUPPORT,  AND SUCH OTHER EXPENSES THE COMMISSIONER DEEMS NECES- SARY FOR SUCH ENFORCEMENT.
 SUCH MONEY SHALL BE USED  TO  SUPPLEMENT  AND NOT  SUPPLANT FUNDING FOR THE ENFORCEMENT OF THE ENVIRONMENTAL CONSERVA- TION LAW AS OF THE EFFECTIVE DATE OF THIS SUBDIVISION.
   § 3.
 Subdivision 1 of section 71-0213 of the  environmental  conserva-
  tion law, as added by section 1 of part DDD of chapter 59 of the laws of 2009, is amended to read as follows:
   1. Whenever  proceedings  result in a conviction for an offense under this chapter there shall be levied, in addition to any sentence required or permitted by law, the following  mandatory  surcharges:  (a)  in  the amount of twenty-five dollars for violations of sportfishing regulations set forth in 6 NYCRR 10; (b) in the amount of [seventy-five dollars] ONE HUNDRED TWELVE DOLLARS AND FIFTY CENTS for all other offenses under this chapter  provided, however, that convictions for offenses under articles seventeen, nineteen or twenty-seven of this chapter shall be subject  to a mandatory surcharge equal to the greater of [seventy-five dollars] ONE HUNDRED  TWELVE  DOLLARS  AND  FIFTY  CENTS or [six] NINE percent of any penalty or fine imposed.
 The mandatory surcharge shall be paid  to  the clerk of the court who shall remit such mandatory surcharge to the state comptroller  provided,  however,  that in cases where the conviction was rendered by a town or a village justice court, the clerk of  such  court shall  pay  twenty-five  dollars  of  such surcharge to the chief fiscal officer of the town or village in the case of surcharges resulting  from paragraph  (b)  of  this  subdivision  and  ten  dollars  in the case of surcharges resulting from paragraph (a) of this  subdivision  and  shall pay  the  remaining  amounts  of  such mandatory surcharges to the state comptroller in the same manner as provided in section  71-0211  of  this article.
 The  comptroller shall pay such monies into the state treasury to the [credit of the general fund] CONSERVATION FUND TO THE  CREDIT  OF THE CONSERVATION ENFORCEMENT ACCOUNT ESTABLISHED PURSUANT TO SUBDIVISION (K) OF SECTION EIGHTY-THREE OF THE STATE FINANCE LAW.
   § 4.
 Section 71-0301 of the environmental conservation law, as amended by chapter 400 of the law of 1973, is amended to read as follows:
  § 71-0301.
 Summary abatement.
-  Notwithstanding any  inconsistent  provisions  of  law,  whenever  the commissioner  finds,  after  investigation,  that any person is causing, engaging in or maintaining a condition or activity which, in  [his]  THE
- S. 7086--A  3
+ S. 7086--B  3

- judgment  OF THE COMMISSIONER, presents an imminent danger to the health or welfare of the people of the state or results  in  or  is  likely  to result  in  irreversible or irreparable damage to natural resources, and relates  to  the prevention and abatement powers of the commissioner and it therefore appears to be prejudicial to the interests of the people of the state to delay action until an opportunity  for  a  hearing  can  be
+  Notwithstanding  any  inconsistent  provisions  of  law,  whenever the commissioner finds, after investigation, that  any  person  is  causing, engaging  in  or maintaining a condition or activity which, in [his] THE judgment OF THE COMMISSIONER, presents an imminent danger to the  health or  welfare  of  the  people  of the state or results in or is likely to result in irreversible or irreparable damage to natural  resources,  and relates  to  the prevention and abatement powers of the commissioner and it therefore appears to be prejudicial to the interests of the people of the state to delay action until an opportunity  for  a  hearing  can  be